Wewlad1234/DDBeats/README.md

 *To-Do:*

-Move from a metronome base into a more drum-like base by incorporating half-notes, quarter notes, etc.
+-Move from a metronome base into a more drum-like base by incorporating half-notes, quarter notes, etc.

-Move to a more drumpad like design instead of the current UI.
+-Move to a more drumpad like design instead of the current UI.

+-Clean up Code